tanvir70/Tanvir-s-Java-Codes-/README.md

-- 👋 Hi, I’m @tanvir70
+- 👋 Hi, I’m Tanvir
 - 👀 I’m interested in Java
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Java related projects
-- 📫 Reach me at : tanvirnis10@gmail.com
+- 📫 Reach me at : tanvirnis10@gmail.com, www.facebook.com/Tanvir.nis

 <!---
 tanvir70/tanvir70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.